aradhana14nov/Prometheus-Operator-Playground/tutorials/monitoring-using-prometheus.md

 ```

-step2: Create below CR which will create a MariaDB database called test-db, along with user credentials.
+Step 2: To create MariaDB database called test-db along with user credentials , create the below yaml definition of the Custom Resource.

 ```execute
 cat <<'EOF' > MariaDBserver.yaml